Khawaja97/Custom-Linux-Shell/README.md

 The objective of this C++ program is to:

-•Appreciate how the bash shell runs commands
+•Appreciate how the bash shell runs commands.
-•Gain familiarity with fork and exec system calls •Continue to build strength with I/O streams & string processing •Reviewproblem solving strategies.
+•Gain familiarity with fork and exec system calls.
+•Continue to build strength with I/O streams & string processing.
+•Reviewproblem solving strategies.